-The new Seat Ibiza will go on sale in July taking on fierce competition from a range of new models in the B-segment.
-To succeed it needs to outshine the new Nissan Micra and Ford Fiesta, plus take on the upcoming Volkswagen Polo with which it will share a platform.
+The new Seat Ibiza went on sale in July, taking on fierce competition from a range of new models in the B-segment.
+To succeed it needs to outshine the new Nissan Micra and Ford Fiesta, plus take on the Volkswagen Polo with which it shares a platform.

-To help the new car gain traction in the market, the Ibiza will be the first car from parent company VW Group to use its all-new MQB A0 platform.
+To help the new car gain traction in the market, the Ibiza is the first car from parent company VW Group to use its all-new MQB A0 platform.
 It means the fifth-generation Ibiza benefits from the latest technology and engines within the group.

 The Ibiza is lighter and 30% stiffer than before, meaning far better driving dynamics along with reduced fuel consumption and emissions.
 The car has grown in width by 84mm which should provide greater stability.

 Seat says the Ibiza is “a completely fresh model that was created with several ambitious goals in mind: to move major steps forward in safety, design, performance and comfort”.

 There are four models in the UK line-up: S, SE, FR and Xcellence.

 Thomas Schauer, who works on powertrains and chassis at Seat, told Fleet News: “We have a new strategy to offer a luxury version called Xcellence.
 It has a more comfortable suspension set-up compared with the FR version, which is sportier.
 We launched Xcellence with Ateca and realised that the market wants this split.”